Theranostics 2017; 7(7):1942-1952. doi:10.7150/thno.16236

 In this study, we prepared FA-chitosan/mIP-10 nanoparticles and DC/tumor fusion vaccine against HCC and tested the therapeutic effect of treatment with the nanoparticles with or without the fusion vaccine on inhibiting the growth of HCC.
 We also explored the underlying mechanisms of this combined approach in tumor-bearing mice (Figure 1).

-Schematic of in vivo therapy using FA-chitosan/mIP-10 nanoparticles and DC/tumor fusion vaccine: FA-chitosan/mIP-10 nanoparticles are prepared by complex coacervation process and DC fusion vaccine (DC/tumor fusion cells, FC) is generated; then nanoparticles of FA-chitosan/mIP-10 and FC fusion vaccine are injected into tumors.
-FA-chitosan/mIP-10 nanoparticles target folate receptors, expressing and releasing the mIP-10 protein.
+Schematic of in vivo therapy using FA-chitosan/mIP-10 nanoparticles and DC/tumor fusion vaccine: FA-chitosan/mIP-10 nanoparticles are prepared by complex coacervation process and DC fusion vaccine (DC/tumor fusion cells, FC) is generated; then nanoparticles of FA-chitosan/mIP-10 and FC fusion vaccine are delivered into tumors.
+FA-chitosan/mIP-10 nanoparticles targeted folate receptors express and release the mIP-10 protein.
 Finally, mIP-10 attracts tumor-specific CTLs to kill tumor cells at the tumor site.(Click on the image to enlarge.)

 Materials and Methods